When there's talk of a disease outbreak it's only natural to worry about pets or livestock.

 Avian influenza (bird flu) advice for the public

 Bird flu is a notifiable, infectious disease that affects both wild and kept poultry.
 The disease is taken very seriously as it's devastating to birds, spreads very fast and whilst some strains have the potential to jump from birds to humans, this is very rare.

-On Wednesday, 11 November, Defra (England) made a decision to declare an Avian Influenza Prevention Zone (AIPZ) across the whole of England to help mitigate the risk of the disease spreading.
+On Wednesday 3 November 2021, the UK's devolved administrations made a decision to declare an Avian Influenza Prevention Zone (AIPZ) across the whole of the UK to help mitigate the risk of the disease spreading.